emimaldo/performance-app-demo/README.md

 - Different rate limiting algorithms and their use cases
 - How to implement rate limiting in Express.js applications
 - The importance of burst handling vs sustained rate control
+- What the N+1 query problem is and why it's problematic
+- How query optimization can dramatically improve application performance
+- The importance of efficient database access patterns for scalability
+- When to use batching, JOINs, and DataLoader patterns

 ## Next Steps